- Always include a cover letter. Many managers won’t look at your resume or application without a cover letter.

 - The hiring manager isn’t looking to help someone who needs a job.
 It’s your responsibility to tell the person reading your cover letter why they need you.
 They don’t care about what you want.
 Their job is to make money.
 How will you make them money?

 - They also probably don’t care about your childhood because they’re running a business, not a daycare.
+Don’t tell them what you’ve dreamed of becoming ever since you were a kid.
+It’s cliche and off putting.

 - Never write “I believe.”
 Are you the best or not?
 They don’t care if you believe you’re a great fit.
 Are you the best… or not?
 If your cover letter doesn’t exude confidence, start over and do it right or you’re wasting your time.